AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-MandatoryObjects.rst

 .. highlight:: c
 .. snippet-source:: examples/tutorial/BC-MandatoryObjects/src/main.c

-    // Installs Security Object and adds and instance of it.
+    // Installs Security Object and adds an instance of it.
     // An instance of Security Object provides information needed to connect to
     // LwM2M server.
     static int setup_security_object(anjay_t *anjay) {